Erivedge Capsules is a brand of medicine containing the active ingredient vismodegib.

 Keep your capsules in a cool dry place where the temperature stays below 30°C.

-Keep your capsules in the bottle until it is time to take them.
+Keep your capsules in the bottle, with the cap tightly closed, until it is time to take them.
 If you take the capsules out of the bottle they may not keep well.

 Do not store ERIVEDGE or any other medicine in the bathroom or near a sink.
 Do not leave it on a window sill or in the car.
 Heat and dampness can destroy some medicines.